January 22, 2026

 4. Test out the connection

-Even if everything looks good, and you see a network connection, you still want to test it out as soon as possible by making a call and trying to load a page on your mobile browser.
+Even if everything looks good and you see a network connection, you still want to test it out as soon as possible by making a call and trying to load a page on your mobile browser.
 Check that calls and texts go through, and that you have data access without Wi-Fi.
-If that’s not the case, contact your carrier for further troubleshooting steps, as some carriers may require you to change APN settings directly to be able to properly connect to the network.
+If that’s not the case, contact your carrier for further troubleshooting steps, as some carriers may require you to change APN settings to be able to properly connect to the network.

 1. Find your activation details

-After purchasing an eSIM, your carrier should provide you with the activation details, which will most likely be a QR code or an activation code.
+After purchasing an eSIM, your carrier should provide you with activation details, which will most likely be a QR code or an activation code.

 2. Enter the activation details into your phone’s settings